Stable graphs: distributions and line-breaking construction: Introduction and main results

 \subsection{Organisation of the paper}

 Section~\ref{sec:SL} is devoted to background on stable trees, and to the description of the distribution of the limiting sequence of metric spaces arising in Theorem~\ref{th:C-K+G} in terms of a spectrally positive $\alpha$-stable L\'evy process.
 In particular, we give a precise description of the elementary building-blocks $\mathcal G^s, s \geq 0$.
 We then enter the core of the paper with Section~\ref{sec:marginals} which is dedicated to the proof of the joint distribution of the discrete marginals $\mathsf G_n^s, n \geq 0$ (Theorems~\ref{th:distr_marginals} and \ref{thm:MarchalAlg}), including the connection to a configuration model stated in Corollary~\ref{cor:identification}.
-Section~\ref{sec:final} is devoted to the proofs of the distribution and line-breaking construction of the $\R$-graph $\mathcal G^s$ (Theorem~\ref{thm:distrGs}, Proposition~\ref{cor:lengthskernel} and Theorem~\ref{th:linebreaking}, as well as Proposition~\ref{prop:approx}).
+Section~\ref{sec:final} is devoted to the proofs of the construction of the $\R$-graph $\mathcal G^s$ from randomly scaled trees glued to its kernel and of its line-breaking construction (Theorem~\ref{thm:distrGs}, Proposition~\ref{cor:lengthskernel} and Theorem~\ref{th:linebreaking}, as well as Proposition~\ref{prop:approx}).
 Finally, in the appendix, Section~\ref{sec:urns}, we recall the definitions and some properties of various distributions (generalized Mittag-Leffler, Beta, Dirichlet and Poisson-Dirichlet), as well as some classical urn model asymptotics, which are used at various points in the paper.